asaikali/docker-compose-postgres/README.md

       - "/bin/echo 'postgres:5432:*:postgres:password' > /tmp/pgpassfile && chmod 600 /tmp/pgpassfile && /entrypoint.sh"
 ```

-Docker executes an entry point via exec() function call without any shell expansion.
+Docker executes an entrypoint via exec() function call without any shell expansion.
-A docker entry point is defined as an array of strings the first is the name of the executable
+A docker entry point is an array of strings the first is the name of the executable
 to run followed by the parameters to pass to the executable.
 To make formatting easier in  the
-`docker-compose` file I used the list form as show in the snippet directly above.
+`docker-compose` file I used the list form as show in the code snippet above.
-If we remove the yaml and docker entry point formatting the bash executed is the one below.
+If we remove the yaml and docker entrypoint formatting the command executed is the one below.

  ```bash
  /bin/sh -c /bin/echo 'postgres:5432:*:postgres:password' > /tmp/pgpassfile && chmod 600 /tmp/pgpassfile && /entrypoint.sh